- What is the retention rate of students and faculty?

 Track Faculty Details, Students’ Exam Results, and Student–Faculty Ratio

 Track exam results for students who have passed, failed, or not attended using the “Examination Result Overview” column chart.
 The “Faculty Details” table shows data such as faculty member names, departments, email addresses, and attendance percentages.

 Finally, the dashboard allows us to quickly view the student–faculty ratio, an important statistic for parents and teachers alike.

 Filter Your Data

-One key feature of this dashboard is its versatility.
 By using the “Select Year” and “Select Grade” drop-down list box filters, viewers can customize the dashboard to display data for any combination of years and grades.
-For instance, viewers could look at the numbers for all students in grades 1–5 in 2016.
-Similarly, they could display only the data for third graders in 2015.
+For instance, viewers could look at the numbers for all students in grades 1–5 in 2019.
+Similarly, they could display only the data for third graders in 2018.

 Also, users can reset the filters by clicking the funnel-shaped icons in the upper right corners of the drop-down list box widgets.
 If both filters are reset so that specific years and grades are not selected, we will see the overall numbers for all students for all of the years for which we have data.

 These filters can be applied to any dashboards that display data across time periods or for separate, defined groups.
 As can be seen, this can be especially useful for reviewing trends over time.

 With this dashboard, for example, we could track students’ enrollment statistics, attendance numbers, the retention rate of faculty and students, and exam results over a period of three years to note whether any trends appear.